tom-sather/domain-validator/README.md

 3. Parked domain detection
 4. Content analysis for parking indicators

-The results are saved in a CSV file with detailed status information for each domain.
+The results are saved in a CSV file with detailed status information for each domain, allowing for better analysis of potential false positives.

 ## Requirements